Key Takeaways

 Long-tail keywords are longer, more specific phrases, often containing three or more words.
 Since they target niche audiences, they face less competition, making them easier to rank for.

 For example, instead of targeting "best content marketing," you might target "best content marketing agencies worldwide."
-These keywords often have lower search volume but offer higher intent.
+These keywords often have lower search volume but offer higher intent, and they compound fast inside a topic cluster for SaaS architecture.

 2. Low-Competition Keywords